-Student Outcomes: Design, implement, and analyze solutions to problems; Use and implement commonly used algorithms; Develop and select appropriate algorithms and data structures to solve new problems; Write solutions fluently in an object-oriented paradigm; Write, run, test, and debug solutions in the Java programming language, utilizing standard Java library classes and interfaces from the AP Java subset; Read and understand programs consisting of several classes and interacting objects; Read and understand a description of the design and development process leading to such a program; and Understand the ethical and social implications of computer use.
+Student Outcomes: Design, implement, and analyze solutions to problems; Use and implement commonly used algorithms; Develop and select appropriate algorithms and data structures to solve new problems; Write solutions fluently in an object-oriented paradigm; Write, run, test, and debug solutions in the Java programming language, utilizing standard Java library classes and interfaces from the AP Java subset; Read and understand programs consisting of several classes and interacting objects; Read and understand a description of the design and development process leading to such a program; and Understand the ethical and social implications of description of the design and development process leading to such a program; and Understand the ethical and social implications of computer use.
 Note: AP Computer Science A may not be applied toward mathematics credit.

-016 - ENGLISH 9 - CP Year 2 Credits
+016 - ENGLIS H 9 - CP Year 2 Credits